|Andrew Carnegie, c 1868|

 |Andrew Carnegie and Laddie, Skibo Castle, c.
 1914|

-Their rags-to-riches success stories are of the type that reinforced the evolving paradigms of the American dream and exceptionalism.
-What these men lacked in formal education they made up for in charisma and entrepreneurial imagination, and both were masters of promotion (benefiting their personal images and their pet projects, which were inextricably entwined).
+Their rags-to-riches success stories are of the type that reinforce paradigms of the American dream and exceptionalism.
 Guys like Barnum and Carnegie personified a certain entrepreneurial and promotional Zeitgeist that represented the American dream-come-true.
 They were full to bursting with energy and ideas and ingenuity and money -- so much money that hardly anyone dared tell them what they couldn't do.
+What these men lacked in formal education they made up for in charisma and entrepreneurial imagination.
+Both were masters of promotion benefiting their personal images, philosophies, and pet projects -- which were inextricably entwined.

 |Jenny Lind, 1850, Mathew Brady studio (retouched)|